 Tall And True is an online showcase and forum for writers, readers and publishers.

-However, the music on the albums has enhanced my life, and I still enjoy listening to the tracks today.
-Are some of your favourites among mine?
+But the music and songs on the albums have enhanced my life.
+And, as this Facebook challenge proved, I still enjoy listening to the tracks today.

 © 2018 Robert Fairhead